Armster15/arbor/README.md

 Q. **Will Arbor be published to the App Store?**

-- No. Apple prevents apps that download YouTube videos from being published to the App Store as this explicitly violates [Guideline 5.2.3 of Apple's App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/#5.2.3).
+- No -- at least not in its current state.
+Apple prevents apps that download YouTube videos from being published to the App Store as this explicitly violates [Guideline 5.2.3 of Apple's App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/#5.2.3).
 Note that the issue is _not_ because we're embedding the Python runtime, which is allowed.

 Q. **Where did the name come from?**